List of Peppa Pig episodes

 Peppa Pig is a British preschool animated television series produced by Astley Baker Davies.
 The show features the eponymous pig along with her family and friends.
 Each episode is approximately five minutes long (with the exception of a 10-minute special and two 15-minute specials).
-There have been seven seasons as of 2021.
-The seventh season began airing on 5 March 2021, and finished airing on 30 November 2021.
+There have been eight seasons as of 2023.
+The eighth season began airing on 4 September 2023.
 Peppa Pig has been broadcast in over 180 countries.
-As of 21 September 2022, 374 episodes of Peppa Pig have aired.
+As of 4 April 2025, 434 episodes of Peppa Pig have aired.

 Series overview

 Episodes

-The following tables list with details the episodes for the children's television programme Peppa Pig, which were first broadcast in the UK on Channel 5 and Nick Jr., starting in 2004.
+The following tables list with details the episodes for the children's television programme Peppa Pig, which were first broadcast in the UK on Channel 5 and the Nick Jr. Channel, starting in 2004.
 Each episode is approximately five minutes long, except for a 10-minute "Special" ("Peppa's Christmas") and two 15-minute "Specials" ("The Golden Boots") and ("Around The World with Peppa").
 This list also includes upcoming episodes.

 The "DVD reference" column in the episode lists is used to relate an episode to the DVD volume(s) on which it can be found (e.g. episode 10 in series 1 "Gardening" has a DVD reference of 1.09, which indicates that the episode is track 9 on primary DVD volume 1).
 A prefix of "NP" (e.g. NP1.01) indicates the episode is the first episode on "Non-Primary" DVD 1.